queilawithaQ/documentation/_general/projects/skipping-builds.md

 2. Select the _Build Triggers_ tab.

-3. Select the _Build only on PR events_ button.
+3. Select the _Build only on PR events_ radio button.
 ![Build only on PRs]({{ site.baseurl }}/images/general/build_only_PR.png)
-4. Click Save Configuration.
+4. Click the _Save Configuration_ button.

 Note:
 The following environment variables are populated after the _Build only on PR events_ configuration is saved: